jsrn/jsrn.github.io.old/_posts/2013-08-16-automatic-screenshot-cropping-for-ultima-online.md

 For each pixel, and for each matrix, we simply check that all pixels corresponding to a 1 in the matrix are the same colour.
 If so, we can somewhat reliably assume that the letter is present.
 In order to build the matrices, I copied the letters from the font into the following template:

 <img src="/images/uoautocrop/letters.png">

+Since we're not (currently) trying to determine what the text is, only that it is present, it is not necessary for us to order our array of letter templates, or to know which template corresponds to which letter.

+{% highlight python %}
+letter_height = 17
+letter_width = 22
+rows, columns = 4, 20

+x, y = 1, 1
+matrices = {}
+for r in rows:
+	for c in columns:
+		matrix = [][]
+		for w in letter_width:
+			for h in letter_height:
+				if pix( w, h ) is black:
+					matrix[w][h] = 1
+				else:
+					matrix[w][h] = 0
+		matrices.append( matrix )
+{% endhighlight %}

+The end result is that we now have a complete list of matrices representing each letter template.

 *To be continued.*